coetzeevs/udacity/DataLakesETLPipeline/README.md

 ### Tables
 **songplays**
-- songplay_id INTEGER IDENTITY(0,1) PRIMARY KEY,
+- songplay_id
-- start_time TIMESTAMP NOT NULL,
+- start_time
-- user_id INTEGER NOT NULL,
+- user_id
-- level VARCHAR,
+- level
-- song_id VARCHAR,
+- song_id
-- artist_id VARCHAR,
+- artist_id
-- session_id INTEGER NOT NULL DISTKEY,
+- session_id
-- location VARCHAR,
+- location
-- user_agent VARCHAR
+- user_agent

 #### Dimension Table(s)
 **users**
-- user_id INTEGER PRIMARY KEY DISTKEY,
+- user_id
-- first_name VARCHAR NOT NULL,
+- first_name
-- last_name VARCHAR NOT NULL,
+- last_name
-- gender VARCHAR NOT NULL,
+- gender
-- level VARCHAR NOT NULL
+- level
 _The collection of users listening on the platform_

 **songs**
-- song_id VARCHAR PRIMARY KEY DISTKEY,
+- song_id
-- title VARCHAR NOT NULL,
+- title
-- artist_id_fk VARCHAR NOT NULL,
+- artist_id_fk
-- year INTEGER SORTKEY,
+- year
-- duration REAL
+- duration
 _A collection of songs being listened to by users on the platform_

 **artists**
-- artist_id VARCHAR PRIMARY KEY DISTKEY,
+- artist_id
-- name VARCHAR NOT NULL SORTKEY,
+- name
-- location VARCHAR,
+- location
-- latitude VARCHAR(30),
+- latitude
-- longitude VARCHAR(30)
+- longitude
 _A collection of artists being listened to by users on the platform_

 **time**
-- id INTEGER IDENTITY(0,1) PRIMARY KEY,
-- start_time TIMESTAMP NOT NULL DISTKEY SORTKEY,
+- start_time
-- hour INTEGER NOT NULL,
+- hour
-- day INTEGER NOT NULL,
+- day
-- week INTEGER NOT NULL,
+- week
-- month INTEGER NOT NULL,
+- month
-- year INTEGER NOT NULL,
+- year
-- weekday INTEGER NOT NULL
+- weekday
 _A record of the time instances when users are listening to songs on the platform_

 ## File structure (project)